Hiacecommuter/PythonCoding/README.md

-# PythonCoding
-python Coding syntax and knowledge
+This repo is for recording python program syntax and knowledge